 Other natural landmarks of Israel

 - Ayalon Cave (Ayyalon Cave) – Center.
 Large limestone cave (2,7 km long) with unique ecosystem.
 Organisms in this cave developed in isolation, without the light or outside organisms, basing on sulfur.
 Here have been found eight unique species of organisms – crustaceans and springtails.

 - Nahal Ayun waterfalls – North.
 Four waterfalls on spring-fed Nahal Ayun stream: Ayun Falls (9.2 m tall), Tahana Falls (21 m), Eshed Falls (14 m), Tanur Falls (30 m).

 - Rosh HaNikra grottoes – North.
 Group of grottoes, caves and natural arches at the Mediterranean Sea, formed by wave action in a white chalk cliff.
-Length of caves is 200 m.
+Length of caves reaches 200 m.

 - Shokeda Forest – South.
 In this forest in springs is observed mass flowering of bright red poppy anemones (Anemone coronaria).

 - Manot Cave – North.
 Spacious cave where 54,700 years old skull of a modern human was found.
 This is the oldest known find of modern humans outside Africa and a proof that modern humans lived next to Neanderthals.

 - Nahal Amud caves – North.
 Group of caves in the picturesque gorge of Nahal Amud.
 In the caves has been found evidence that here have lived Homo heidelbergensis and Neanderthals.

 - Qafzeh Cave in Nahal Me’arot – North.
 Site with oldest known deliberate burials of humans in the world.
 These graves are some 95,000 years old.